-What are the recruitment mergers and acquisitions (M&A) activity headlines?
+What are the headlines?

 What is in the immediate future for the recruitment industry?

 If you would like to discuss any of the content in this report or any other business related issue, please do get in touch.
 For further recruitment and professionals services insights and reports, please visit our Professional Services hub.

 Previous M&A annual reports and market snapshots for the recruitment sector: